cybersecma/CyberSecMain/src/posts/general/cybersecurity-tools-not-enough.md

 ---

-## We can’t buy ourselves out of this problem: Cybersecurity tools are not enough

 Despite the surge of cybersecurity tools—from AI-driven solutions to all-in-one platforms—organizations still fall victim to major cyber attacks.
 Even the most tool-rich FTSE 100 companies haven’t been spared.
 Why?
 Because tools alone won’t save us.